 Richard Merrill (Principal Investigator) Richard is an Emmy Noether Fellow at Ludwig-Maximilians-Universität, Munich.
 He grew up in rural England, before moving to the bright lights of London for his B.Sc. at UCL.
 Sandwiched between field jobs – working with birds in South Africa and Australia – he completed his M.Sc. at Oxford, conducting studies of speciation in Neotropical birds and elevation shifts associated with climate change in a Spanish butterfly.
 In 2007, he started a Ph.D. with Prof. Chris Jiggins at the University of Cambridge, but spent most of his time at the Smithsonian Tropical Research Institute in Panama.
 During this time, he started his work on the genetics of behavioural isolation in Heliconius butterflies.
 After graduating he continued with this research, splitting his time between Cambridge, Panama and Sweden, and funded by a Junior Research Fellowship at King’s College, Cambridge.
 In 2017, he moved to Germany to start his own research group at LMU, funded by the DFG.
+Richard was appointed a Research Associate of the Smithsonian Tropical Research Institute in 2019.
 Contact: email@example.com

 Chi-Yun Kuo (Postdoctoral associate) Chi is an evolutionary and behavioral ecologist with a particular interest in understanding how ecology drives adaptive phenotypic variation.
 His research so far has incorporated controlled laboratory experiments, theoretical modeling, and field data to offer mechanistic insights into the ecology of adaptation.
 Chi received his BA and MS from National Taiwan University.
 He then completed a PhD at the University of Massachusetts Amherst, where he worked with Duncan Irschick and examined how ecology drove adaptive variation in a costly defense trait (the voluntary shedding of the tail in lizards).
 Before joining the group, Chi spent two years as a postdoc at Duke University working with Sheila Patek studying the biomechanics of ultrafast mandible strikes in trap-jaw ants.
 He is currently based at the Smithsonian Tropical Research Institute in Panama, investigating ecological and genetic aspects of visual mate preference in Heliconius.
 Chi’s website.
 Contact: firstname.lastname@example.org